-Students choosing the Achievement Standards pathway for University Entrance will view and study films and documentaries throughout the year and complete several written reports, a writing portfolio, and a seminar.
-Students can choose the Unit Standard pathway if they struggle to reach the standard required to be successful in the Achievement Standards or are not choosing the University pathway.
+Students choosing the ENG 302 Achievement Standards pathway for University Entrance will view and study films and documentaries throughout the year and complete several written reports, a writing portfolio, and a seminar.
+Students can choose the Unit Standard pathway if they find it difficult to reach the standard required to be successful in the Achievement Standards or are not choosing the University pathway.